progit/progit/en/07-customizing-git/01-chapter7.markdown

 	*.pbxproj -crlf -diff

-Now, Git won’t try to convert or fix CRLF issues; nor will it try to compute or print a diff for changes in this file when you run git show or git diff on your project.
-In the 1.6 series of Git, you can also use a macro that is provided that means `-crlf -diff`:
+Now, Git won’t try to convert or fix CRLF issues; nor will it try to compute or print a diff for changes in this file when you run `git show` or `git diff` on your project.
+You can also use a built-in macro `binary` that means `-crlf -diff`:

 	*.pbxproj binary

 #### Diffing Binary Files ####

-In the 1.6 series of Git, you can use the Git attributes functionality to effectively diff binary files.
+In Git, you can use the attributes functionality to effectively diff binary files.
 You do this by telling Git how to convert your binary data to a text format that can be compared via the normal diff.

 ##### MS Word files #####